-(Loss) gain on change in fair values of derivatives.
-Beginning in March 2015, we are required to estimate the fair value of the embedded beneficial conversion features of our issued Series C Preferred stock and certain warrants with reset (anti-dilution) provisions.
-During the year ended December 31, 2016, we incurred a loss on change in fair values of these derivatives of \$(422,908) as compared to a gain of \$3,113,580 or the same period in the year.
+Gain (loss) on change in fair values of derivatives.
+Beginning in March 2015, we are required to estimate the fair value of the embedded beneficial conversion features of our issued Series C Preferred stock and certain warrants with reset (anti-dilution) provisions, In addition, in November 2017; we issued a Series D Preferred stock and warrants with also contained reset (anti-dilutive) provisions.
+During the year ended December 31, 2017, we incurred a gain on change in fair values of these derivatives of \$210,465 as compared to a loss of \$422,908 for the same period in the year ended December 31, 2016.

 Interest Income (expense).
-Interest income for the twelve months ended December 31, 2016 totaled \$1 as compared to income expense of (1,298) incurred during the twelve months ended December 31, 2015.
-For 2015, interest costs were comprised of vendor finance costs.
+Interest income for the twelve months ended December 31, 2017 totaled \$75 as compared to \$1 incurred during the twelve months ended December 31, 2016.